LukeWilson24/Big-Data-Bowl-2022-by-Luke-Wilson/README.md

 A number of CSV files are included in the repository.
 There are the files that were produced when I last ran the program.
 If and when you run the program yourself, some of these (post-neural network, especially) may look a bit different.
 This may lead to slightly different figures and tables.

 ## R Code
 To reproduce the figures in the report, see the three attached R files and "graph_me.csv."
-The tracking data for the relvant play is stored in this CSV file.
+The tracking data for the relevant play is stored in this CSV file.
 Run R_work.R to create and save the animation.
 This file reads from fbf.R.

 To reproduce the charts, make sure bdb_figures.R is in the same folder as all the CSV files produced by the Python code above (you will need to run that first, or use the CSV files I have attached).
 Then run bdb_figures.R.
 The following variables should now contain the plots.